yfm049/tools/README.md

 Recover ss plugin in Misstar Tools

-* only support MiWiFi R3G and R3P routers
+* only support MiWiFi R3G and R3P and R3 routers

 Run shell command: